Asia shares wallow near one-month lows on inflation anxiety

 The dollar was up 0.1% against the Japanese yen at 108.74 as it meandered in a narrow 107-110 band.

-The dollar index , which measures the greenback against six major currencies, was little changed at 90.219, after touching a two-month low of 89.979.
+The dollar index, which measures the greenback against six major currencies, was little changed at 90.219, after touching a two-month low of 89.979.
+[USD/]

 The currencies of major natural resource suppliers such as Canada stood firm amid rising commodity prices.